eliasenseirb/DRL-MachineIntelligence/README.md

 docker ps

-open new terminal window with: docker exec -it <<container id>> bash
+open new terminal window with: docker exec -it %container id% bash

 # To do